jayasooryantm/e-sign-loan-prediction/README.md

 ### Technical Aspect

-The machine learning models tested in this dataset are gicen below with their metrics.
+The machine learning models tested in this dataset are given below with their metrics.

  #|                                  Model  | Accuracy |   Recall | Precision | F1 score
 --|-----------------------------------------|----------|----------|-----------|----------